 Here is a video of this 1957 Airbox Corvette racing:

-The first 1957 National SCCA race of the season in Cumberland MD featured 3 racecars driven by Dick Thompson, Carol Shelby, Bill Howe, and Ed Rose.
+The first 1957 National SCCA race of the season in Cumberland, MD, featured three racecars driven by Dick Thompson, Carol Shelby, Bill Howe, and Ed Rose.
 Filmed by Jack Nabb.
 Commentary by Ken Kayser.
 Features the first race of a 1957 Airbox Corvette.
 Also features clips of the Rosentall Corvette.

 Here is another video of 1957 Airbox Corvettes racing:

-1957 SCCA Regional Race at Saginaw includes footage of 57 Thunderbirds.
+The 1957 SCCA Regional Race at Saginaw includes footage of 57 Thunderbirds.
 B Production race with 57 Corvettes and the new 57 Thunderbirds.
-The footage was taken by Jack Nabb’s wife which explains why he appears in so many shots.
+The footage was taken by Jack Nabb’s wife, which explains why he appears in so many shots.